 Users of our WordPress Power plugin get some new layout control features for our Pages SEO module.
-Users of our fully managed service will have to wait until later this year for our SEO page builder to be fully tested before getting that feature on our Professional and Enterprise accounts.
+Users of our fully managed service will have to wait until later this year for our SEO page builder to be fully tested before getting that feature into our Enterprise accounts.
 MySLP users on the Power, Professional, or Enterprise accounts did get some other patches — see the end of this post.

 12-Column Grid Support